teuk/mediabot_v3/README.md

 I've been coding this bot for a while, and it's time to write documentation (about time)

 This perl bot is using Net::Async::IRC and a MySQL/MariaDB backend.
-I tried to make things easier to install it by running the configure script but sometimes it needs manuals actions.
+I tried to make things easier to install it by running the configure script but sometimes it needs manual actions.
 Check the Installation chapter for hints.

 I hope you'll have fun using mediabot :)